Zero Trust Security Roadshow

 As organizations move towards “cloud”, the importance of building good operating foundations becomes critical in creating scalable and reduced-risk environments.
 To help customers address the complexity of that challenge, HashiCorp has introduced HashiCorp Cloud Platform.
 Hear from HashiCorp's Peter McCarron, Sr. Product Marketing Manager, and Justin Weissig, Vault Technical Marketing, as they dive into how you can get started with service networking and secrets management on cloud with HCP.

 HashiCorp Cloud Platform (HCP) is HashiCorp’s fully managed platform that helps practitioners deploy and run HashiCorp tools without the operational complexity of running a self-hosted solution.
-To aid in establishing secure foundations within cloud environments, our first offerings for HCP are Consul and Vault.
+To aid in establishing secure foundations within cloud environments, our offerings for HCP are Boundary and Vault.
 In this webinar, we’ll explore how those solutions can be used to enable secure service-to-service connectivity and manage application secrets on workloads in AWS.

-Peter McCarronSr Product Marketing Manager
+- Peter McCarronSr Product Marketing Manager

-Justin WeissigVault Technical Marketing
+- Justin WeissigVault Technical Marketing

 Guardrails Using AWS Organizations and Terraform